Bingo is played using game cards called bingo cards, with at least 15 numbered squares.

 - be kept in a secure place.

-- be aimed people aged less than 18 years or show them gambling
+- be aimed at people aged less than 18 years, or demonstrate them gambling

 - exaggerate the prizes or suggest the chance of winning is better than it really is